ExPlanetology/aragog/README.md

 # SPIDER
 **Simulating Planetary Interior Dynamics with Extreme Rheology**

+## Under development

+This code remains under active development so changes and improvements are anticipated in the coming weeks and months.
+Hence the interface is not stable and should not be relied upon.

 ## About

 This is a pure Python version of the [SPIDER code](https://github.com/djbower/spider).
 This version does not support quadruple precision and applies conventional finite volumes to solve the system, i.e., the auxilliary variable approach outlined in Bower et al., 2018 is not invoked.
-Nevertheless, this pure Python version will probably prove to be more convenient for future development, particularly given that the atmosphere module is now supported by a separate and more comprehensive Python package *Atmodeller*.
+Nevertheless, this pure Python version will probably prove to be more convenient for future development, particularly given that the atmosphere module in the original SPIDER code is now supported by a separate and more comprehensive Python package *Atmodeller* (release forthcoming).

 ## Citation

-### 1. SPIDER code (interior dynamics)
+### 1. *Spider* code (interior dynamics)
 Bower, D.J., P. Sanan, and A.S.
 Wolf (2018), Numerical solution of a non-linear conservation law applicable to the interior dynamics of partially molten planets, Phys.
 Earth Planet.
 Inter., 274, 49-62, doi: 10.1016/j.pepi.2017.11.004, arXiv: <https://arxiv.org/abs/1711.07303>, EarthArXiv: <https://eartharxiv.org/k6tgf>

-### 2. MgSiO3 melt data tables (RTpress) within SPIDER
+### 2. MgSiO3 melt data tables (RTpress) within *Spider*
 Wolf, A.S. and D.J.
 Bower (2018), An equation of state for high pressure-temperature liquids (RTpress) with application to MgSiO3 melt, Phys.
 Earth Planet.
 Inter., 278, 59-74, doi: 10.1016/j.pepi.2018.02.004, EarthArXiv: <https://eartharxiv.org/4c2s5>

 ### 3. Volatile and atmosphere coupling